Online Security Awareness: Phishing

 If the address does not take you to an address ending in “.booking.com”, don’t click on it!
 Always report suspicious emails to the Booking.com security team - your report helps keep everyone secure.

 You can do so by clicking here prior to moving the email to your trash.

 I think I may have been phished!
 What do I do now?

 Follow these steps to secure your account:

-- Run an updated malicious software scanner.
+Scan your device with an updated malicious software scanner.
 Not all phishing attacks steal passwords – some can have malicious software embedded in a ‘file’ which may be malware, spyware, ransomware, or a virus.
-It’s very important to scan your device/computer if you think you’ve clicked on a malicious link or downloaded unrecognised files.
+It is very important to scan your device if you think you’ve clicked on a malicious link or downloaded unrecognised files.

 Report it!
 We ask that you contact Booking.com immediately to let us know that your account may have been compromised by a phishing attack.
 In order to help you and your guests as quickly as possible, your contract with Booking.com requires you to notify an actual or suspected account take-over within 24 hours.
 You can do this by contacting our security team here:Report a security issue